Design Tech High School: Admissions

 Design Tech applicants are admitted to the school based on a lottery system, per California law.
 The lottery gives preference to siblings and to students in the San Mateo and Sequoia High School districts.

 Leadership

 Ken Montgomery has been executive director since 2014.
 As of the 2023–24 school year, new school leadership was hired with Margarita Contreras as the new school director.
+As of the 2026-2027 school year, Dr. Ken Montgomery has taken back the position as school director again.